mjstrasser/kotest-html-reporter/README.md

 ## Example report

-> Note: this image is slightly out of date.
+Here is an example report showing table of contents and expansion of a stacktrace.

 ![Example of rendered HTML Report](kotest-html-report-example.gif)